Beaverton Portland Divorce Mediator Matthew House, J.D.: Child-Centered Divorce Without Attorneys

 Maybe you have seen the movie "Lilo and Stitch."
 If so, you know 'ohana -- the Hawaiian culture's broad concept of family, including relatives, friends, and others who support you.

-Matthew House has adopted that theme in his mediation practice.
-Yes, Matthew has a law degree, 20 years of experience as a mediator and teen advocate, training as a divorce finance expert, and background as a K-12 teacher, but he equally values his connections to his client families as people.
-He provides an outcome that is both thorough and thoughtful.
+I provide an outcome that is both thorough and thoughtful.
 It addresses the legal, financial, personal, and familial aspects of a divorce -- both official and 'ohana.
-Matthew knows from experience that a legal document can have all of the necessary features and still preserve its core purpose: to make life better and clearer for two divorcing adults and, if applicable, their children.
+I know from experience that a legal document can have all of the necessary features and still preserve its core purpose: to make life better and clearer for two divorcing adults and, if applicable, their children.

-People hire Matthew during what is, for most, the most challenging experience of their lives.
-He knows that people need a professional who is both competent and compassionate.
-Matthew encourages you to be cordial to each other in mediation, to be collaborative co-parents if you have minor children, and to see him as a part of your team, -- your 'ohana.
+People hire me during what is, for most, the most challenging experience of their lives.
+I know that people need a professional who is both competent and compassionate.
+I encourage you to be cordial to each other in mediation, to be collaborative co-parents if you have minor children, and to see me as a part of your team, -- your 'ohana.

 In the meantime, please feel free to review the summary of the process and peruse the answers to some Frequently Asked Questions.